 “We’ve been giving these medications at the Georgia Cancer Center downtown, but an outpatient environment is often more convenient for our patients,” said Dr. Charles Howell, CEO of Augusta University Medical Associates.

 The center features eight chairs for adults and two for pediatric patients.
-Included on staff will be a physician, pharmacy team and nursing team.
+Included on staff will be a multidisciplinary team led by a physician, pharmacy team and nursing team.

 The move is part of a greater initiative to get outpatient services out into the community to better serve patients.
 In November, AU Health opened AU Imaging and Children’s Hospital Pediatric Multispecialty on Wheeler Road.
 The new infusion center joins specialty clinics for orthopedics, heart and vascular care, sports medicine and eye care, to name a few, on the West Wheeler campus.

-This effort will ultimately make these services more cost-effective for patients, said Nancy Brady, chief operating officer for AU Medical Associates.
+This effort will ultimately make these services more cost-effective for patients while improving care coordination, said Nancy Brady, chief operating officer for AU Medical Associates.

-Also on staff at the infusion clinic will be a pharmacy advisor who can assist patients with financial needs in the event they do not have insurance coverage.
-The advisor will work with drug programs designed to help patients afford necessary medications.
+Also on staff at the infusion clinic will be a pharmacy medication assistance coordinator to assist patients in lowering out-of-pocket costs in the event they have high deductible, large co-pay insurance, or do not have insurance coverage by working with pharmaceutical and foundation assistance programs.

 Currently, only patients who are under care for non-cancer treatments will be transitioned to the new infusion clinic, and patients will need their physician’s referral.